Close

 View QQI details

-The BBS in Business Management is the School of Business’ flagship undergraduate degree programme, offering comprehensive coverage of all major elements of business and our widest range of optional modules.
+The BBS in Business and Management is the flagship undergraduate degree programme in the School of Business, offering comprehensive coverage of all major elements of business and our widest range of optional modules.

-• Business and Management students will learn how, through business and management practices, they can make a positive difference in the lives of customers, employees, colleagues, organisations and the broader society.
+Business and Management students will learn how they can make a positive difference in the lives of customers, employees, colleagues, organisations and broader society through applying management best practices.

-• Our programme goals are that, on completion of the programme, students will be critical thinkers, experienced in working in groups, knowledgeable in key Business Management functions, and practised in skills for success.
+• Our goal is that, on completion of the programme, students will be critical thinkers, experienced in working in groups, knowledgeable in key Business Management functions, and will have acquired the skills needed for success in a dynamic and evolving labour market.

 The first year is about building the foundations of knowledge in business and management.
 The fundamentals of business and management are covered in modules, including Management, Marketing, Innovation, Professional Skills and Business Ethics.
 No prior studies in business/ management are required.

 The second year is about expanding your knowledge of the core disciplines and functions in business and management.
 Students take a combination of core and optional modules.
-Optional 10 credit Electives (see p.
-13 for details).
-Some students may choose to complete a work placement or study abroad year between 2nd and 3rd year and graduate after the 4th year. *(The University’s Placement Office will support you in the search for a placement job; however, the process is competitive).
+Optional 10 credit Elective.
+Some students may choose to complete a work placement or study abroad year between 2nd and 3rd year and graduate after the 4th year. *(The University will support you in the search for a placement job; however, the process is competitive).

 Final year